sunjh22/sunjh22.github.io/_posts/2022-05-10-Snakemake-learning-notes.md

         "(bwa mem -R '{params.rg}' -t {threads} {input} | "
         "samtools view -Sb - > {output}) 2> {log}"

+# temp() tell snakemake to delete the intermediate files after no process is dependent on them
+# protected() could protect the important files in case they are deleted or covered accidently.
+# {sample} and {wildcards.sample} are equivalent here.
 rule samtools_sort:
     input:
         "mapped_reads/{sample}.bam"